bsherin/tactic/docs/Which-tiles-are-available-when.rst

     same.
 However, if you use the module viewer, the name of the tile class need not be the same as the containing module.
 In fact, it is even possible to have multiple tile classes within a single module.

-If you go to your tile library, and click :guilabel:`unload`, this will unload all of the tiles that were previously loaded and then it will reload all of the tiles with the **default** tag..

 Suppose you **edit a previously loaded tile** in the module viewer, then click “save and load.”
 In that case, any new versions of this tile will